momenton/ECS-Optimised-AMI-Builder/README.md

 # ECS-Optimised-AMI-Builder
-Packer script to build custom AMI to run on ECS EC2 instances
+Packer script to build custom AMI to run on ECS EC2 instances using gVisor `runsc` runtime.

 ## Running to packer scripts